Kscl1/globulhub-python-project/globalhubproject/README.md

 ***This is an interface for a pizza ordering system.***

-I wanted to show you how it looks in my system just in case it looks different for you-because I guess tkinter makes it look different for some reasons-.
+I wanted to show you how it looks in my pc just in case it looks different for you-because I guess tkinter makes it look different for some reasons-.

 - So here is the first part of our gui.
 There are our pizza choices as radiobuttons, sauce choices as checkboxes and lastly our menu which is filled with buttons.